Search: Advanced search

 Cable Matters 107006 Thunderbolt 3 to Dual DisplayPort Adapter for Windows & Mac Computers

 While the Thunderbolt 3 to Dual DisplayPort Adapter utilizes the reversible USB-C connector, it only supports Thunderbolt 3 enabled computers such as the 2016 and 2017 MacBook Pro.
-It will not work with computers that are equipped with USB-C but not Thunderbolt 3 such as the Lenovo Yoga 900.
+It will not work with computers that are equipped with USB-C but not Thunderbolt 3 such as the Lenovo Yoga 900 or a Chromebook.
 Check for the Thunderbolt symbol near the port on your computer.

 Dual video-out not working, only one display has video:

 In order to output video to dual monitors, the computer must support two displays via Thunderbolt 3.
 Some Thunderbolt 3 enabled computers such as the Razer Blade Stealth, Lenovo Yoga 720, and HP Spectre x360 do not support a second display via Thunderbolt 3.
-Please consult the computer's manufacturer about this capability.
+Gtrusted.com maintains a list of computers tested that support a single display or dual display.
+If your computer is not in the list, please consult your manufacturer for this information.

 Connecting to displays with HDMI/DVI/VGA using DisplayPort video converter adapters: